simranjitsingh1337/agent-challenge/README.md

 ## Topic

-Building and Deploying Mastra Agents on Nosana
+Vibe coding and Deploying Mastra Agents to Nosana

 ## Description

-The main goal of this `Nosana Builders Challenge` to teach participants to build and deploy agents.
 This first step will be in running a basic AI agent and giving it some basic functionality.
 Participants will add a tool, for the tool calling capabilities of the agent.
-These are basically some TypeScript functions, that will, for example, retrieve some data from a weather API, post a tweet via an API call, etc.
+These are basically TypeScript functions, that will, for example, retrieve some data from a weather API, post a tweet via an API call, etc.
+At the end of the challenge, participants will have a working agent, that they can deploy to Nosana.

 ## [Mastra](https://github.com/mastra-ai/mastra)